Better than Revenge

-"Better than Revenge" is a song written and recorded by American singer-songwriter Taylor Swift for her third studio album, Speak Now (2010).
-Produced by Swift and Nathan Chapman, the electric guitar-driven pop punk song is about Swift's plea for vengeance against a romantic rival.
-Swift included the song on the set list of her Speak Now World Tour (2011–2012).
+"Better than Revenge" is a song written and recorded by the American singer-songwriter Taylor Swift for her third studio album, Speak Now (2010).
+Swift and Nathan Chapman produced the track, which is an electric guitar-driven pop-punk song.
+In the lyrics, Swift's character addresses a romantic rival that stole her boyfriend, lambasting the sexual habits, tastes, and life choices of the other girl.
+"Better than Revenge" charted in Canada and the United States in 2010, and it was included in the set list of Swift's Speak Now World Tour (2011–2012).

-Upon Speak Now release in 2010, "Better than Revenge" charted on the Canadian Hot 100 (number 73) and the US Billboard Hot 100 (number 56).
-It was certified gold by the Recording Industry Association of America (RIAA).
-Though some music critics found the song entertaining, some media took issue with its slut-shaming lyrics, deeming them shortsighted and shallow.
+When the track was first released, some music critics found it entertaining, but feminist writers and journalists took issue with its lyrics as slut-shaming and misogynistic.
+Swift has since identified as a feminist, although critical commentary on her public image persisted.
+In the 2023 re-recorded version of the song titled "Better than Revenge (Taylor's Version)", which Swift released after a 2019 dispute regarding the ownership of her albums, she altered a lyric in the chorus—a move that received a mixed reaction.
+"Better than Revenge (Taylor's Version)" peaked at number 25 on the Billboard Global 200, and Swift performed the altered version at a November 2023 concert in Buenos Aires as part of the Eras Tour.

 Background and release

 Taylor Swift released her third studio album, Speak Now, on October 25, 2010.
 She wrote all 14 album tracks by herself and conceived Speak Now as a loose concept album about the confessions she wanted but never had the chance to make to people she had met.
 The album's lyrics depart from the high school perspectives of her previous records, certain songs containing vengeful messages towards those who had wronged her.
 One of such songs, "Better than Revenge", was directed at a romantic rival.
 Swift did not reveal the subject of the song.
 "Better than Revenge" is track number 10 on Speak Now, produced by Swift and Nathan Chapman.

 Swift included the song on the set list of her Speak Now World Tour (2011–2012).
 During the shows, she sang the song on top of a bridge, dressed in a red sequined mini-dress and boots, and play-fought with one of her dancers.
+While on the Eras Tour in Buenos Aires, on November 12, 2023, Swift surprised observers by performing the song.